maudhaugland/booktypes/_posts/2021-10-04-the-contrasts-of-the-guest-cat.md

 The first words that spring to my mind when I see the cover of *The Guest Cat* are quiet, calm, serious and intellectual.
 Therefore I unconciously put it in the box named 'literary fiction' in my mind, and I was right.
 But why did I think that?
 Well, first of all the title is written in a high-contrast, serifed type that reminds me of Times New Roman.
 This is a typeface that I associate with newspapers and academic texts, so it gives off the vibe of being important, serious and potentially a little bit boring.
 Like I would have been glad I read it even though I might not get a lot of joy and pleasure out of it.

 Furthermore, the font is very subtle and calm.
 There are no surprising elements screaming at you or boldness about it.
+The title also has a lot of space around it which again contributes to the sense of being a bit serious and intellectual.
+That is also what literary fiction often is seen as: serious and intellectual.
+So in that sense it is a perfect match.
+Although I warn you to fall into the trap of believing all literary fiction is like that, because then you'll be surprised at what you will find.

 ### The cat of the Baskervilles?

 Similar to Baskerville - history of that font

-### Serious in Japan
+### The typefaces of Japan

-Literary translated fiction - serious, high-brow, high contrast, serifs, intellectual

-Japanese lit - usually without serifs, ultra modern, futuristic, robots and neon lights, but also cherry blossoms and lazy cats in suburbs, Haruki Murakami,
+*The Guest Cat* is a novel translated from Japanese, which pushes into the category of translated literary fiction.
+I know that a lot of people in the UK find translated fiction intimidating, especially literary fiction, as there is a misconception that it must be very difficult to understand or relate to the story.
+Fortunately, the sales of translated fiction has grown a lot the last few years, and according to Nielsen Book Scan, the sales of translated literary fiction grew 20% in 2018!
+This has consequently led to the market for these kinds of books broadening, and the designers can target a wider audience of readers.

+When you think of Japan, you might think of a futuristic society full of robots, the neon signs in the bustling of Tokyo, anime and sushi.
+A trend for Japanese fiction is for the typography on the cover to be very sleek and modern, timid and sharp, usually with very low contrast and sans serif typefaces.
+The typography of translated fiction often aims to reflect the country or area of the world it is from in some way or another as it will give the reader a sense of the book.

+However, Japan is also cherry blossoms, lazy cats in the suburbs and ancient tea ceremonies.
+This is probably where our *Guest Cat* fits in.